L271828R/earnings_grabber/README.md

 # Description

+Would you like to have the following data from your favorite stocks saved to a database:

+*  earnings dates
+*  market cap
+*  street address
+*  business sector
+*  industry
+*  number of employees

-Would you like to have the earnings dates of your favorite stocks saved on a database?
-This program scrapes yahoo finance for the earnings date based on a list of tickers.
+This program scrapes yahoo finance for just that information based on a list of tickers.

 # Dependencies